timtadh/hackthology/hackthology/content/pages/projects.md

 A query language for Python Object Hierarchies.
 It is loosely inspired by XQuery/XPath and OQL.
 It allows schema-less queries of complex Python data structures.
-It is a fun little qtuery language with an easily extensible parser for adding more syntax.
+It is a fun little query language with an easily extensible parser for adding more syntax.

 More at [github.com/timtadh/pyflwor](http://github.com/timtadh/pyflwor)